akavity/twenty-one-century/readme.md

 * Test 17.
 Headers Navigation.
 * Test 18.
 Find the product using the search and add it to the cart.
 * Test 19.
 Make sure that product prices are within the specified limit.
+* Test 20.
+Sort popular products by price.
+* Test 21.
+Check that the discounts are shown on the products.
+* Test 22.
+Select a banner in the banner box.

 ## Technologies: